-How to Work with Magento Admin Panel: Setting up and Changing Functionality
+How to Work with Magento Admin Panel: Login and Setup

 If you just started working with Magento, you might be wondering about how to change the basic functionality of your store right from the admin panel.
 We’ve got you covered with our simple, but comprehensive guide.
 Below you can check the most common changes in Magento functionality that you can do manually with simple steps or programmatically by using our guide.